Tips for Writing a Family History Book

 In writing your family history book, you’re leaving a beautiful gift to the next generation to understand where they came from and what they’re made of.

-While you may send copies to the relevant local historical societies, your mission is to capture the essence and the beauty of your family and their story, to put together what you can before it is lost forever, and to put it all into context—and in a product that reads well and looks nice.
+While you may send copies to the relevant local historical societies, your mission is to capture the essence and beauty of your family and their story, to put together what you can before it is lost forever, and to put it all into context—and in a product that reads well and looks nice.

 You don’t need to write a lengthy book to complete your mission.